PrestaShop/prestashop-specs/back-office/multistoregeneralspecs.md

 - to submit only the selected fields / toggles
 - the merchant to see which parameters have different(s) value(s) for the selected store or group

+A bulk checkbox allows to select / unselect all checkboxes.

-An information message is displayed on all pages where there are checkboxes, to indicate what they are used for.
+An information message is displayed on all pages where there are checkboxes, to indicate what they are used for.<br/>
-This information message can be closed and will not be displayed again after.
+This information message can be closed and will not be displayed again after.<br/>
+"If you want to apply specific settings to a store or a group of shops, you need to select the parameter to modify, bring your modifications and then save."

 **Configurations pages with checkboxes**